HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 This post introduces structured generation, an approach to improve LLM reliability by guiding outputs to follow predefined formats.
 We'll start by gently reviewing the basic concepts, then jump into a practical example of guiding Anthropic's Claude 3.5 Sonnet model to output structured data in different formats.
 In follow-up tutorials, we'll explore more advanced ways to guide the model using assistant response prefilling and function calling, as well as how to conveniently generate and validate schemas using the Pydantic library.
 The final blog post will develop a complete example of legal text classification.

+You can find the raw markdown file for this blogpost and the complete code for the examples in this [github repository](https://github.com/HK3-Lab-Team/StructuredGenTutorial).
+If you want to run yourself the code clone the repository and run the following Jupyter notebook: [blog1.ipynb](https://github.com/HK3-Lab-Team/StructuredGenTutorial/blob/main/notebooks/blog1.ipynb).

 **Enrica Troiano¹ and Tommaso Furlanello¹²**

 ¹ HK3Lab